apcciesguerra/personal-website-finals-/README.md

 # Personal Website - Vue.js with Vite

-This is a personal website project built with Vue.js and Vite, featuruing Supabase integration for backend functionality.
+This is a personal website project built with Vue.js and Vite, featuring Supabase integration for backend functionality.

 ## Technologies Used